hgmventures/nventr-agent-js/README.md

 - `collapse`: If true, the chatbot starts in a collapsed state.
 - `dev`: If true, the chatbot connects to the development server.
 - `id` or `agentAccessKey`: The access key for the agent.
+- `height`: The height of the chatbot interface.
+- `width`: The width of the chatbot interface.
+- `margin`: The margin around the chatbot interface (numeric value).
+- `radius`: The border radius of the chatbot interface (numeric value).
+- `theme`: The theme of the chatbot interface.

 These options can also be passed as URL parameters when loading the agent: